Introduction

 Guy Lombardo and his band, the Royal Canadians.
 All of the musicians are holding instruments except Guy Lombardo, who is conducting.

 Fashion in the 1920s wasn't always glamorous according to today's standards.
-For example, women's clothing advertised on this page of Eaton's Fall/Winter Catalogue from 1923–24.
+For example, examine the women's clothing advertised on the following page of Eaton's Fall/Winter Catalogue from 1923–24.

-Two models wearing dresses in the Eaton's Fall/Winter catalouge from 1923 to 1924.
+Two models wearing dresses in the Eaton's Fall/Winter catalogue from 1923 to 1924.

 One of the biggest crazes of the 1920s was the car.
 The following numbers will give you some indication of how much Canadians loved their cars: